FredWYH/TaskManager-v2-OOP/README.md

 # TaskManager-v2-OOP
-Task Manager upgrade from previous version with OOP focus
+Task Manager upgrade from previous version with OOP focus In this project, the focus is the use lists or dictionaries and functions to extend the functionality of the previous capstone project.

 Modify the code of your previous project so that functions are used.
 Adding functions to improve the modularity of the code.